ad-lightning/tags-ios-sdk-sample-app/README.md

 ### Interstitial

-`BoltiveMonitor` can also work with interstitial ads.
-Just like for banners `BoltiveMonitor` object can be instantiated either in a view controller or a view model object context - the one which handles interstitial ad loading.
+`BoltiveMonitor` also supports capturing interstitial ads with a different API: `BoltiveMonitor.captureInterstitial`.
+Just like for banners `BoltiveMonitor` object should be instantiated first either in a view controller or a view model object context - the one which manages interstitial presentation.

-You should call `BoltiveMonitor`'s `captureInterstitial` method right after presenting interstitial ad(f.e. after calling `GADInterstitialAd`'s `present(fromRootViewController: UIViewController)`).
+Add a all to `BoltiveMonitor.captureInterstitial` method right after presenting the interstitial ad: f.e. after calling `GADInterstitialAd.present(fromRootViewController: UIViewController)`.

 ```swift
 monitor.captureInterstitial { [weak self] in